thheinen/tktm-test/README.md

 _Unknown_

 Usually happens when SSH connection to a newly created instance on AWS does not work.
-Works on GitHub Codespaces, but fails locally - while permitted IPs are set in `kitchen.ec2.yml` dynamically.
+Seems to work on GitHub Codespaces, but fails locally - while permitted IPs are set in `kitchen.ec2.yml` dynamically.

 _Caution:_ sometimes does not remove the faulty instance, which continues to run and incur costs.

+Likely cause: Not reverting from the `train` transport to the standard one